course-details-portlet

 Lectures and practicals.
 The course is evaluated by a reference group.

-The dates for the block sessions will be decided when the course starts.
+The dates for the block sessions and the weekly sessions will be decided when the course starts.

 Further on evaluation